 Diesel-powered vehicles typically get a bad reputation because they are frequently spewing black smoke from their stacks.
 To a casual observer, it looks like these vehicles are polluting the environmental more than any other vehicle which uses gasoline.
 After all, we usually don’t see black smoke coming out of the exhaust of regular vehicles which use gasoline-powered engines.
 However, both types of engines are just as bad for the environment.
 The only difference is that the gasoline engines produce emissions which are either white or invisible.
 That is why they don’t get criticized as much as diesel engines.
 Bad appearances are often a motivator for wanting change.

-3 Ways to Reduce Black Smoke in Diesel Engines
+How to Reduce Black Smoke From a Diesel Truck or Car

 Below are the top 3 ways to reduce black smoke in a vehicle which has a diesel engine.